thornpuller/github-prototyper/staying-in-touch-with-someone-in-prison/index.md

 The prison service sort code `45-50-55`

-The money should arrive in the prisoner’s account in 1 working day.
+The money should arrive in the prisoner’s prison account in 2 working days <sup> * </sup>.

 If you have any questions about how to make a payment you should contact your bank or building society.